All Episodes

 I can tell you yesterday in their budget meetings, which is what they call the meetings at the beginning of the day where they assign stories to various reporters.

-And of course, the big time editor, TV, networks, newspapers, magazines, whatever, the big time editor, is looking at the admission by the Obama campaign that the Operation Chaos was responsible for Hillary's victory in Indiana.
+And of course, the big-time editor, TV, networks, newspapers, magazines, whatever, the big time editor is looking at the admission by the Obama campaign that the Operation Chaos was responsible for Hillary's victory in Indiana.

-And this guy's looking at it, he said, damn it, damn it.
+And this guy's looking at it.

-So they do their analyses that it didn't work, it had no impact or what have you.
+It had no impact or what have you.

 But it did.